jamesshore/ergotest/docs/automation_api.md

 Does *not* detect infinite loops or uncaught exceptions.

-Generates test failures if any of the `modulePaths` fail to load, or if they don’t export a test suite, but continues to run any modules that do load.
+If any of the `modulePaths` fail to load, the remaining modules will still run.
+The failed modules will have a corresponding test failure in the test results.

 > **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

-Use `options` to provide configuration data to the tests or specify a callback for reporting test progress.
+Use `options` to provide configuration data to the tests and otherwise customize your test run.

 [Back to top](#automation-api)